mattma/ember-rocks/README.md

 > An Em(ber) command line utility to help developer(s) build an ambitious web application.
 It is highly inspired by other open source projects, [ember-cli](https://github.com/stefanpenner/ember-cli), [ember-tools](https://github.com/rpflorence/ember-tools), [Web Starter Kit](https://github.com/google/web-starter-kit), [Gulp](https://github.com/gulpjs/gulp/).

+## Getting Started

+    npm install -g ember-rocks

+After it is done, you should have a global command `em` available.
+Try `em --help`, you should see a list of helper information.
+Try `em generate --help` to see a specific command helper information.

 ## Features

 - well align with Ember-Cli project